 Signed, sealed, delivered

 Once complete, we carefully package the radiator ready for the return journey.
-Our honed process ensures you’ll receive exactly what you’ve asked for with no unwanted surprises.
+Our honed restoration process ensures you’ll receive exactly what you’ve asked for with no unwanted surprises.

 And guaranteed for ten years